Easiest Way To Release An IRS Levy On Social Security Benefits

 There are many seniors out there that need tax help and may owe back due taxes from their previous employment or businesses even though they are now retired.
-Many seniors are on a fixed income and think that they are going to be stuck paying all their back due tax debt, but fixed income seniors do have options when it comes to their back due debt.
+Many seniors are on a fixed income and think that they are going to be stuck paying all their back due to tax debt, but fixed-income seniors do have options when it comes to their back due debt.

 The IRS is usually in favor of settling debts for its older taxpayers as long as they can prove they do not have sufficient assets or income to pay off the debt.

 These are the things the IRS is going to consider regarding your debt and whether or not it can be settled through an Offer In Compromise:

 Did you spend funds on things other than necessary living expenses that could have been used to pay off the debt, while the debt was still active?

 They call this a dissipated asset.
 Essentially – if you owed money to the IRS and received funds elsewhere and spent it on something that was not living expenses, the IRS will often treat those funds as if you still have it in their calculation, even though it is gone.
 This is to prevent people from avoiding paying the IRS and then asking for a settlement later when they had funds to pay towards the debt

 Does the senior have a sufficient amount in their retirement account or paid off properties that could be sold to pay the debt?

 If the person has more assets than the amount owed, the IRS will generally not accept a settlement for less than the full amount due.
 However, the IRS still might put the case into hardship status, resulting in you not making a monthly payment on the debt.
 Since the IRS only has 10 years to collect, we put clients into hardship status that would not qualify for an Offer In Compromise settlement, and it’s almost like a settlement since they end up not paying back the debt anyway.
 The debt eventually falls off the system and they are free and clear.